ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.GetExperience"></a>
 ## GetExperience<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API returns the experience.
-It is a virtual method that retrieves the experience value and indicates the success of the operation.
+It is a property that provides the experience value of a user or an entity.
 The experience is returned as a string value.

+This method does not trigger any events.

 ### Parameters